 How serious is the coronavirus problem in Sri Lanka?

 Currently, there are relatively few cases of coronavirus in Sri Lanka.
-On 6 August, 2,839 infections were reported with 11 casualties.
-Because not everyone can be tested for the coronavirus, it cannot be said for certain whether these numbers paint an accurate number of the reality of the situation.
-Despite this relatively low number, the government of Sri Lanka has taken exceptionally strict measures.
+However, since the start of October 2020, the number of infections in the country has quickly risen, especially in the district Polunnaruwa and in Colombo.
+On 7 January, 46,248 infections were reported with 219 casualties.
+Because not everyone can be tested for the coronavirus, it cannot be said for certain whether these numbers paint an accurate picture of the reality of the situation.
 A travel ban has been put in place for all tourists and business travellers until further notice, even if they possess a valid visa.